"Please tell me your plan includes six cherries!" Elyse smirked.

 "Could anyone find out about it?"

 "Sure.
-If Mikela were to sue us, or make a complaint to some government agency, they could ask for all the personnel records and talk to all past and current employees.
+If Mikela were to sue us or make a complaint to some government agency, they could ask for all the personnel records and talk to all past and current employees.
 And even though I don't think he's involved in this current situation, Littleton knows I had a relationship with Charlie.
 Anyone who investigates will uncover that information.
 I'm sure they'd find out about Penny as well.
 Your situation is a bit different, obviously.
 But once they knew about those other two, all it would take is one wrong word to bring the whole thing down."

 "Who would ever betray you?"

 "On purpose?
 None of the girls, that's for sure.
 Accidentally?
 It would be all too easy.
-And don't forget, Zeke had a really serious problem with the fact Tasha slept with me before she started dating him."
+And don't forget, Zeke had a really serious problem with the fact that Tasha slept with me before she started dating him."

 "I never understood that!"
 Elyse protested.
 "It's none of anyone's business who our past lovers are!"

 "Be that as it may, Terry had to talk Zeke off the ledge.
-Who knows what was said by whom or to whom.
+Who knows what was said by whom or to whom?
 Even if The Club closes ranks, that doesn't protect me."

 "Shit!"
 Elyse sighed.
 "All because two little girls wanted you to fuck them!
 I just don't see how that's YOUR problem!"